kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Investigating the bigger tables in my collection, I noticed a kind of key-value-store based on a primary key given by a md5 value instead of an integer, as in the other cases.
 There is no algorithm for partitioning based on md5 values.

-Right now there is no reason yet to partition this table, but in case it would make sense, the question is how to handle this case.
+Right now there is no reason yet to partition this table, which has only a couple of hundred rows but already nearly 100 MB of data, but in case it would make sense, the question is how to handle this case.
 Is it possible at all?
 And if so, how to do it best?

 Most of the articles I read discourage partitioning by `HASH`.
 The official MariaDB features [Rick's RoTs -- Rules of Thumb for MySQL](http://mysql.rjweb.org/doc.php/ricksrots) at [Partition Maintenance](https://mariadb.com/kb/en/library/partition-maintenance/).
 Rick James claims